galafis/R-Data-Analytics-Dashboard/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **MIT License**.

+For complete license terms and conditions, please refer to the [LICENSE](LICENSE) file in the root directory of this project.

+Copyright (c) 2025 Gabriel Demetrios Lafis

 ---